top of page

 🍎 5 of the top benefits 🍎

 1️⃣ FERPA-Aligned Data Protections Teacher content isn’t used to train models, and the workspace is designed to help protect student information.
-Huge win for schools worried about privacy and compliance.
+Huge win for educators and schools worried about privacy and compliance.

 2️⃣ Personalized for Your Classroom You can set grade level, subjects, curriculum style, and teaching preferences — and ChatGPT adapts its responses to match your context.